ElektraInitiative/libelektra/src/plugins/template/README.md

 Then update the README.md of your newly created plugin:

 - enter your name+email in `infos/author`
-- make sure `infos/status` and other clauses conform to descriptions in `doc/CONTRACT.ini`
+- make sure `status` and other clauses conform to descriptions in `doc/CONTRACT.ini`
 - update the one-line description above
 - add your plugin in `src/plugins/README.md`